nstarman/cosmology-api/docs/index.rst

 There are a few types of people who might find themselves reading this:

-1. **End users** who want to do some cosmology with an existing library and aren't planning on sharing their analysis scripts for re-use.
+1. **End users** who want to do some cosmology with an existing library and aren't planning on sharing their analysis scripts for reuse.
 Welcome, but you probably don't need to read this documentation.
 Just check that your preferred library implements the API, and you're good to go.

 2. **End users** who want to write code that works with multiple cosmology libraries.
-Welcome, the docs are layed out primarily with you in mind!
+Welcome, the docs are laid out primarily with you in mind!
 You should start with the Usage section of this documentation, and then read and use the API section when writing your code.
 If you encounter and need some code that doesn't implement this API, please read the Developers section or